francoiscolombo/fc-automation/README.md

 ### Eval action

-this action allows to process variables and to store the result in one of the processed variables or another one.
+evaluate a numeric expression, which can contains numeric variable, and store the result in a variable.

 let's take an example. you have 2 variables that are actually numbers: v1 with a value of 20 and v2 with a value of 30.